 One of the “go to” passages for those who deny inerrancy is Paul’s quotation of Epimenides in Titus 1:12 – “Cretans are always liars, evil brutes, lazy gluttons.”
 According to Paul, “This testimony is true.”
-According to the critics, Paul is guilty of incoherence or at least “overstatement.”
+According to the critics, Paul is “caught up in a logical paradox” or at least guilty of “overstatement.”
 He gets “carried away,” oversimplifies matters, and consequently lapses into error (Bruxy Cavey).
 So what about this charge?
 Does it, perhaps, oversimply things?

 It does.
 For there is a scope ambiguity in the Epimenides quote, arising due to the placement of the quantifier ‘always’.
 We can let the scope of the quantifier range over the entire proposition as in

 (C1) It is always the case that (Cretans are liars)